sync2brain/bossdevice-usermanual/_build/html/_sources/3_setup_biosignal_amplifier.rst.txt

 .. important::

-    bossdevice RESEARCH accepts a 1kHz sampling rate of the biosignal, therefore the sampling rate from the real time UDP out of NeurOne must be 1kHz.
+    bossdevice RESEARCH digital sampling rate is 5khz and it is assumed that a NeurOne protocol at 5Khz is being streamed and the sampling rate of real time UDP out of NeurOne is be 1kHz (i.e. 5 samples/packet).

 .. important::